ZythDr/Whats-Training-Epoch/README.md

 - Minor UI tweaks.

 ## Usage Notes
-- **First run:** visit your class trainer once to populate the cache.
+- Required: visit your class trainer once to populate the cache.
-- The “What can I train?” tab appears in your Spellbook (uses a custom skill line tab).
+- The “What can I train?” icon appears at the bottom of your Spellbook tabs.

 Demo:
 <video src='https://github.com/user-attachments/assets/404658a6-6a4c-4d7d-ae94-0be52e466c55' width=180 height=100/>